karolcholewa/blog/_posts/2022-08-21-mobile-studio-notes.md

 categories: [SFMC]
 ---

-A few practical remarks after spending a few days on troubleshooting the Mobile Studio implementation and using it for **Push** and **SMS** in Journey Builder.
+A few practical remarks after spending a few days on troubleshooting the Mobile Studio implementation and using it for **Push** and **SMS** in Journey Builder&hellip;

 ## Mobile Connect Notes
 *   Mobile = multichannel / real-time engagement / location based / convinient